 From the moment you add your competitors, the software will automatically start tracking them non-stop, and you can see your notifications on your timeline.

-Voilaa!
-After you have finished everything, you can see your competitors’ online activity in your dashboard, it’s time to do some monitoring!
+Voila!
+After you have finished everything, you can see your competitors’ online activity on your dashboard; it’s time to do some monitoring!

 Here you can find a more detailed guide for monitoring your competitor keywords.

-Now when you know what are your competitors doing, it’s time to jump on the next step
+Now when you know what your competitors doing are, it’s time to jump on the next step

 Grab your competitors’ customers attention